 Professor David Eisner presented the Website or Use of New Media Award to University of Cambridge for its videos explaining how animals, including non-human primates, are used to understand and treat OCD.

-Professor Clive Page presented UAR’s Individual Award for Outstanding Contribution to Openness in Animal Research to Rachael Buchanan and Fergus Walsh for their time and persistence in getting access and filming laboratory animals and subsequent balanced reporting at a time when ‘animal research’ evoked a knee-jerk response from much of the public and media.
+Professor Clive Page presented UAR’s Individual Award for Outstanding Contribution to Openness in Animal Research to the BBC’s Rachael Buchanan and Fergus Walsh for their time and persistence in getting access and filming laboratory animals and subsequent balanced reporting at a time when ‘animal research’ evoked a knee-jerk response from much of the public and media.

 Following the awards, Professor Clive Page, Head of Sackler Institute of Pulmonary Pharmacology, King’s College London, delivered the 81st Stephen Paget Memorial Lecture ‘How animals have helped with the discovery and development of drugs for the treatment of asthma and COPD’.